softdevteam/krun-linux-kernel/README.md

 These instructions assume a Debian Linux system.

-Unfortunately, the process of building from source is complicated by the fact that Debian customise the Kernel.

 ### Step 1: Make Sure You Are on the Right Branch

 This branch is for kernel version 4.9.88.